-Rep. Marjorie Taylor Greene cruises to GOP primary win in Georgia
+Marjorie Taylor Greene cruises to GOP primary win in Georgia

 Rep. Majorie Taylor Greene secured renomination to a second term representing northwest Georgia in Congress on Tuesday, despite facing heated opposition among some elements of the Republican base.

-Mrs. Greene, 47, was declared the winner in the Republican primary for Georgia’s 14th Congressional District shortly after polls closed.
+Mrs. Greene, 47, was declared the winner in the Republican primary for Georgia’s 14th Congressional District about two hours after the polls closed at 7 p.m.

+With 44% of the ballots counted, Mrs. Greene had 70% of the vote, with only Jennifer Strahan, a health-care executive, breaking double digits at 15%.

 Even though the district lines were reconfigured due to redistricting, Mrs. Greene cruised to victory over her nearest challenger.